lwjohnst86/nefa-code/doc/submission/reviewer-response-2.md

     believe, is a major strength of our study since previous literature using other fatty acid fractions (e.g. phospholipid) generally only investigate proportions but do not report on or measure the concentration.
-Concentration data is more technically challenging to quantify and so is understandable why large cohort studies do not measure this data.
-Using both concentration and proportion, we can identify either it is *both* the total size of any individual NEFA and a specific proportion of a single or multiple individual NEFA that associates with risk for diabetes.
-Or whether it is only the total concentration, as we found in this study.
+Concentration data ara more technically challenging to quantify in the lab and so it is understandable why large cohort studies do not measure these data.
+Using both concentration and proportion, we can identify what specific role the absolute size and specific proportion of individual NEFA have on the risk for diabetes.

 - *"I do also wonder somewhat whether there may be over-adjustment with some of the covariates included, and agree with another reviewer who pointed out the